-#2: Your tastebuds and cravings WILL change.
+Lesson #3: Your tastebuds and cravings WILL change.

 My husband lived on steak, chicken and French fries before going vegan a decade or so ago.
 He hated green veggies.
 When he started going to vegan restaurants, he was introduced to a much wider variety of vegetables, and now he absolutely loves Brussels sprouts, broccoli, and spinach (sometimes I can even sneak in kale!).
 It also works in reverse; I used to think it was unfathomable to live without cow cheese pizza or salmon topped sushi, and now both of those thoughts completely gross me out.
-For some people, these changes happen in weeks- for me it took about a year- but it happened.
+For some people, these changes happen in weeks- for me it took about a year after going vegan- but it happened.
 And it will happen for you.

 Lesson #4: You are going to eat animal products, intentionally or unintentionally.

 I don’t know a single person who decided one day, “I’m going vegan,” and then never ingested another animal product.
 Whether it’s because they lost willpower a couple weeks in and ordered a late night cheese pizza, or they just misread ingredients or were served the wrong item at a restaurant, at some point an animal product was consumed.
 In a world where most humans are still eating animals and animal products, it happens.
 Don’t get discouraged, even if it was your “fault”.
 Reprogramming your entire diet is a huge change- it requires extra thought, extra patience, and extra dedication- at least three times a day!
 When the mistakes happen, forgive yourself or your server, and move on.
 As they say, don’t let perfection get in the way of progress.

 Lesson #6: Learn to cook.
 (You may be surprised by how much you love it!)

 This point serves two purposes.
 Obviously, you need to feed yourself, and developing or expanding your culinary skills is necessary for this.
 Additionally, delicious food is (in my opinion), one of the best forms of activism.
-Decadent, hearty, satisfying meals are likely to silence those who may be acting less than supportive of your new life change; you never know who might be swayed by your masterpiece!
+Decadent, hearty, satisfying meals are likely to silence those who may be acting less than supportive of you going vegan; you never know who might be swayed by your masterpiece!
 If you’re not super excited about this, I understand.
-I never used to cook (unless you consider following the directions on a box of Kraft mac ‘n cheese “cooking”); I considered it a chore, but I was forced into it as a hungry new vegan.
+I never used to cook- unless you consider following the directions on a box of Kraft mac ‘n cheese “cooking”.
+I considered it a chore, but I was forced into it as a hungry new vegan.
 As the years went by, I fell more and more in love with my time in the kitchen.
 Now, I honestly get annoyed when I’m too busy to make a big, gourmet dinner!
 You may want to invest in a few new kitchen tools/appliances, I list some of my most commonly used items in my Amazon shop.

 For some of these recipes, you’ll have to source new ingredients, practice new methods, and even learn new words.
 You’ll also have some disasters, unless you’re some kind of alien vegan prodigy.
 That’s okay though, as long as you don’t give up and you learn from your disasters, you’re on the right track!
 Feel free to tag me on Instagram so I can see your early successes and failures!